Special Events

 - How can we use Feminist Action Research (FAR) for a more sustainable and equitable world

-Dr. Naresh Prajapathi
+Dr. Naresh Prajapati

 Facilitator